huandu/go-clone/README.md

 For convenience, we can create dedicated allocators for heap or arena by calling `FromHeap()` or `FromArena(a arena.Arena)`.

+There is a default heap allocator which holds all custom clone functions, scalar types and opaque types.
+Almost all public APIs in this package use this default allocator to do their job.

 ### Mark struct type as scalar

 Some struct types can be considered as scalar.